syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 #### Update the Promise's `xaasRequestPipeline` value

-The new image is built and available on your platform cluster.
+The new image is built and available on your Platform Cluster.
 Update your Promise to use the new image.

 Open the Promise definition file (`kratix/samples/postgres/postgres-promise.yaml`).
 From the top of the file, navigate to `spec` > `xaasRequestPipeline` and replace the current `syntasso/postgres-request-pipeline` image with the newly created `kratix-workshop/postgres-request-pipeline:dev` image.